 Imagine this: you decide to test your prototype with real users, and you identify all users’ pain points and usability issues.
 Then, before proceeding to develop solutions, you communicate your findings to your stakeholders.
 But when it’s time to turn the results into action, nothing much happens.
 What went wrong?

-To get the most out of your research, it’s vital that you involve all relevant stakeholders in all stages of the process, from planning to reporting and follow-up.
+To get the most out of your research, it’s vital that you involve all relevant stakeholders in all stages of the process, from building your UX research plan to reporting and follow-up.
 This will ensure that you and your team are heading in the same direction and getting buy-in for product decisions.

 In this article, we explore the benefits of including team members early on in the user testing process, how to identify the key stakeholders to involve, and how to actively engage them and foster collaboration.
 To cover the topic from different perspectives and get real-life examples of collaboration, we spoke to product, design, and marketing experts at Soldo, Revolut, Hubtype, Better Proposals, and Maze.